eliasgranderubio/dagda/README.md

 ### Installation of MongoDB

-You must have installed MongoDB 2.4 or later for using **check_docker_image** because in MongoDB are stored both the CVEs and BIDs vulnerabilities and the docker images scan results.
+You must have installed MongoDB 2.4 or later for using **check_docker_image** because in MongoDB are stored both the vulnerabilities/exploits and the docker images scan results.

 If you need instructions for MongoDB installation, see the [How-to install MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/) page.